 1999 Voyager 6 is launched from Earth.
 The probe will eventually fall into a black hole, and emerge near a machine planet on the other side of the galaxy, from where it will return in 2271 ("Star Trek: The Motion Picture").

 Voyager 6 does not exist in our real world, and it definitely wasn't launched in 1999.
 Still, this is only a minor divergence from our real world, as it is a probe with existing technology.
-The problem is the same as with companies, individuals or villages (and sometimes even countries) that do not exist in, but would fit in our real world.
+The problem is the same as with made up companies, individuals or villages (and sometimes even countries) that do not exist in, but would fit in our real world.
 We should not reject the idea that Star Trek might take place in our timeline only because there was no Voyager 6.

 2000 On December 31, 11:59 p.m., Henry Janeway finally gives up his resistance against the Millennium Gate, a huge self-sustaining shopping mall to be built in his hometown in Indiana (VOY: "11:59").